jeremmfr/terraform-provider-junos/website/docs/r/null_commit_file.html.markdown

 Load a file with set/delete lines on device and commit

-~> **NOTE:** Not provide a real resource, just load content of file with set/delete to candidate configuration on device, and commit
+~> **NOTE:** Not provide a real resource, just load content of file with set/delete lines to candidate configuration on device, and commit

 ## Example Usage